Hi-Horizon/.github/profile/README.md

 # Hi-Horizon racing team
 A team of young students from the Netherlands building a solar powered racing boat to participate with the Solar Sport One races. the repositories on github drive the data collection and strategy development of our boat.

+docemntation is written for each repository under the Github Wiki tab.